FuelsEurope

 3 Apr 2024

-Their ask — FuelsEurope requests limiting notification requirements to hazard-relevant studies only, excluding straightforward physico-chemical property tests.
+Message — FuelsEurope requests limiting notification requirements to hazard-relevant studies only, excluding straightforward physico-chemical property tests.
 They want notifications required only when studies conclude, not during research phases.
 The duty to notify should apply only to business operators, not contract research organizations.123

-How it helps them — This would reduce their administrative burden and compliance costs for chemical testing.45
+Why — This would reduce their administrative burden and compliance costs for chemical testing.45

-Who loses — Regulators lose earlier visibility into planned chemical safety studies and testing programs.6
+Impact — Regulators lose earlier visibility into planned chemical safety studies and testing programs.6

 FuelsEurope demands sub-installation rules for EU emissions allocation